 The film’s running time parallels the length of the story (90 minutes), even though its title, Cleo from 5 to 7, suggests two hours.

-On the ride home, one of Cléo’s songs plays, and they listen to the radio, discussing current news including the Algerian War.
-Towards the end of the taxi ride, Cléo grows nauseous and attributes it to her illness.
 Upon returning home, Cléo cannot breathe, and Angèle tells her to do some exercise.
 Before Cléo’s lover, the man who the fortune teller mentioned earlier, enters the building, Angèle tells Cléo not to tell him that she’s ill, because men “hate weakness”.
 Her lover, a very busy man, tells her that he only has time to stop by for a kiss and that he’ll be able to take her on vacation soon.
 Cléo tells him that she’s ill, but he doesn’t take her seriously.

-Once Cléo’s lover leaves, Bob, a pianist, and Maurice, a writer, arrive at her home for her rehearsal.
-Bob and Maurice pretend to be doctors once Angèle tells them that Cléo is ill, because “all women like a good joke.”
-However, Cléo does not find their joke funny.
-Bob goes to the piano, and they begin to practice some of Cléo’s songs.
 As they practice, Cléo’s mood quickly darkens after singing the song “Sans Toi.”
-Cléo feels like all people do is exploit her and that it won’t be long until she’s just a puppet for the music industry.
-Saying that everyone spoils her but no one loves her, Cléo leaves everyone behind in her home.
+Cléo feels like all people do is exploit her and that it won’t be long until she’s just a puppet in the music industry.
+Noting that everyone spoils her, but no one really loves her, Cléo leaves her home.

-Cléo says her fear is gone, and she seems happy, while Antoine starts crying.
-She assures him they have plenty of time together before he returns to Algeria.
+With her fear gone, and she seems happy, assuring Antoine that they have plenty of time before he returns to Algeria.
+For the first time in what seemed to be an interminable wait, Cléo is optimistic about her future.

 Critical Status: